-1 Introduction
+1: Introduction

-Communication satellites, with their broadcast characteristic provide an effective and useful platform for establishing links between areas that are inaccessible by terrestrial communication facilities.
-Advanced satellite systems will compete with terrestrial fiberoptic networks in terms of high transfer rates, very low bit error rates (BER), and will become significant players in the Global Information Infrastructure (GII) in the future.
-Asynchronous Transfer Mode (ATM) cell switching technology offers the flexibility to handle and transfer advanced broadband services (voice, data, video) and integration of those in the same network at high transfer rates.
-The combination of ATM and satellite technologies, both using the most widely used protocol suite in the computer communication world, that is the Transmission Control Protocol/Internet Protocol (TCP/IP), form an internetwork architecture that has the potential to provide seamless networking.
-Such networks will enable the transfer of data and multimedia communications on the same network, everywhere in the world.
+Communication satellites, with their broadcast characteristics, provide an effective and useful platform for establishing links between areas that are inaccessible by terrestrial communication facilities.
+Advanced satellite systems will compete with terrestrial fiber optic networks in terms of high transfer rates and very low bit error rates (BER), and will become significant players in the Global Information Infrastructure (GII) in the future.
+Asynchronous Transfer Mode (ATM) cell switching technology offers the flexibility to deliver advanced integrated broadband services at high transfer rates.
+The combination of ATM and satellite technologies, using the Transmission Control Protocol/Internet Protocol (TCP/IP) to form an internetwork architecture, has the potential to provide seamless networking.

 This paper presents results from experiments conducted as a part of the ACTS ATM Internetworking (AAI) project.
-The AAI testbed provides wide area ATM connectivity to several DoD High Performance Centers, and the MAGIC and ADTnet gigabit testbeds.
+The AAI testbed provides wide area ATM connectivity to several DoD High Performance Centers, and the MAGIC and ATDnet testbeds.
 Our experiments focus on performance measurements on OC-3 and OC-12 ATM using standard TCP/IP hosts over LAN, WAN, and ACTS high data rate (HDR) channels.
-These experiments show that the performance of TCP/IP on ATM networks over NASA's ACTS, with its special characteristics and low BER channels, are comparable with similar architectures on terrestrial fiber networks.
-Also, simulations modeling these experiments were constructed using the BONeS DESIGNER software.
+These experiments show that the performance of TCP/IP on ATM networks over NASA's ACTS, with its special characteristics and low BER, are comparable with similar architectures on terrestrial fiber networks.
+Also, simulations modeling these experiments were constructed using the BONeS DESIGNER software [20].
 Performance predictions based on these models were validated by the experiments and thus showed that these are appropriate tools to gain additional understanding of network behavior.